Early childhood contract management system (ECCMS)

 ECCMS provides a secure portal for service providers to log in and access information about their funded service and the funding they receive.
 Users access ECCMS using myGovID and the Relationship Authorisation Manager (RAM).

-The Australian Taxation Office (ATO) is retiring AUSkey at the end of March 2020. myGovID and RAM will replace AUSkey as your access point for ECCMS.
-You can continue to use AUSkey to access ECCMS until the end of March 2020.
+The Australian Taxation Office (ATO) retired AUSkey at the end of March 2020. myGovID and RAM replaced AUSkey as your access point for ECCMS.

 The ECCMS portal is the only way for service providers to accept their annual funding agreement, comply with the financial and performance accountability requirements and complete the annual preschool census.